Pete Visclosky: Indiana's Lake Michigan shoreline

 During his tenure, one of Visclosky's focuses had been improving Indiana's Lake Michigan shoreline.

 In 1985, during his first term, Visclosky proposed the "Marquette Plan", which would have seen 75% of Northwest Indiana's industrial shoreline reclaimed for public uses.
 Two decades later, he revived the proposal in a revised form, as the "Marquette Greenway", which would have seen bike trails built along the lakefront.
 While the overall "Marquette Plan" has not been realized, a number of projects have reclaimed some of the industrial lakefront, such as the Portage Lakefront and Riverwalk.

 In 2019, Visclosky added a measure making Indiana Dunes a United States National Park to an appropriations bill, which passed into law.
 Indiana Dunes thereby became the 61st National Park.

 South Shore Line improvements

 A large focus of Visclosky during his tenure was improving the South Shore Line rail service.
 Visclosky managed to help secure federal funding for a number of improvements to the South Shore Line throughout his tenure, including funding for new overpasses and bridges.
-In his last term as a congressman, two major projects Visclosky had long advocated for to improve the South Shore Line, double tracking on the existing main branch and the construction of the new West Lake Corridor, received federal funding.
+In his last term as a congressman, two major projects Visclosky had long advocated for to improve the South Shore Line, double tracking on the existing main branch and the construction of the new Monon Corridor, received federal funding.